cdaconta/ufc_fan/README.md

 ```
 ### DELETE /api/event-delete/<int:id>
 * General: Delete event by id.
 Please use event-create first and look in your database for the id to test delete id endpoint.
-* The endpoint does require authorization token.
+* The endpoint does require authorization token with permission - delete:event-delete.
     * Login with Admin or Event Editor credentials, then obtain JWT token at https://ufc-fan.herokuapp.com/api-key
     * In terminal, export ROLE_TOKEN=<jwt> with active Admin or Event Editor JWT before request.
 * Example: curl -H "Authorization: Bearer $ROLE_TOKEN" -X DELETE https://ufc-fan.herokuapp.com/api/event-delete/35